Eight Capital analysts David Talbot and Joseph Fars recently gave their four battery metals stocks to watch this year. INN looked into them.

 Current price: C$0.64; year-to-date gain: -12.33 percent

-Nemaska Lithium is engaged in the exploration and development of hard rock lithium mining properties and related processing of spodumene into lithium compounds.
+Nemaska Lithium is engaged in the exploration and development of hard rock lithium properties and the related processing of spodumene into lithium compounds.

-“Work continues on this world-class, financially de-risked LiOH project under construction, while its spodumene con mine is fast-tracked towards production in the near-term,” Eight Capital analysts said.
+“Work continues on this world-class, financially de-risked LiOH project under construction, while its spodumene con mine is fast-tracked towards production in the near-term,” Eight Capital noted.

 3. Neo Lithium (TSXV:NLC)